LeoBruant/arch-catppuccin/README.md

 ### LightDM

-To use the lightDM background from the theme, create the following directory if you don't have it already : `/usr/share/backgrounds/archlinux-login-backgrounds` and then run this command
+To use the lightDM background from the theme, create the following directory if you didn't already : `/usr/share/backgrounds/archlinux-login-backgrounds` and then run this command

 ```bash
 sudo cp ~/.config/wallpaper.jpg /usr/share/backgrounds/archlinux-login-backgrounds/wallpaper.jpg